 - Pain in the neck, jaw, throat, upper abdomen or back

-Symptoms caused by abnormal heartbeats (heart arrhythmias)
+Heart disease symptoms caused by abnormal heartbeats (heart arrhythmias)

 - Fluttering in your chest